Guide to Duo’s Federal EditionsLast Updated: February 2nd, 2024

 Many of Duo’s applications support the use of an HTTP proxy to provide connectivity to Duo.
 Check the documentation or FAQs for the Duo applications you will be deploying to determine if they support HTTP proxy.

-Duo's federal and standard editions use the same core components and are administered in the same way, via the Duo Admin Panel.
+Duo's federal and commercial editions use the same core components and are administered in the same way, via the Duo Admin Panel.
 Most administration and deployment tasks in Duo federal editions use the same published instructions available at /docs.

 Duo's federal editions strictly require TLS 1.2 secured communications.
 Ensure that your Duo application versions and the operating systems of the hosts where you install Duo applications also support TLS 1.2.